kristianmandrup/gitea-agent/Readme.md

   async notify(label: string, data: any) {
     const message = JSON.stringify(label, data);
-    const aiResponses = await this.aiAdapter.notifyAi(message);
+    const aiResponse = await this.aiAdapter.notifyAi(message);
-    for (const response of aiResponses) {
-      this.handleResponse(response);
+    this.handleResponse(aiResponse);
   }
-  }
 ```

-The AI adapter is notified with the message and the AI responses are iterated, and each is attempted handled as an action via `handleResponse`.
+The AI adapter is notified with the message and the AI response is attempted handled as an action via `handleResponse`.

 ## Handling AI responses